codesandbox/codesandbox-client/packages/homepage/content/docs/1-x-faqs.md

 ## Are there any limitations with sandboxes?

 - A sandbox cannot use more than 500 modules (files).
-This includes dependencies and peer dependencies.
+Note though that `node_modules` and dependencies are not counted towards this limit.
 - Imported sandboxes must contain a package.json file.
 - The maximum file size that can be opened in the editor is 2MB.
 Files uploaded that are larger than that still exist but are linked as a static asset.
 - The maximum file upload size is 7MB.
 If you need this raised, please [email us](mailto:hello@codesandbox.io) with your username and the typical type and size of files you want to upload.